coelo-donta/SBB-fallblatt/README.md

 There is a 12 V power supply for the ventilation.
 The modules get 35 V over a transformer.
 A 230 V power socket next to the fuses can be used to power the Raspi.

 #### Light
 The lights are directly connected to the main 230 V supply.
-I bridged the supply of the lights over a relay (normally open) that is controlled by the GPIO 17 (pin 11).
+I bridged the supply of the lights over a relay (normally open) that is controlled by the GPIO 17 (pin 11, pins 1 and 9 for power).

 #### Ventilation
 A heat sensor switch is located on both sides in the center top.
 If the temperature inside the display gets too high, the four ventilators are turned on.
 They consume around 135 W.